Create a simple schematic to set a combatant as the player and spawn it in the scene.

 The easiest way (and being able to use it anywhere without additional setup) is to set it up as the start schematic, so that’s what we’ll do.

-Navigate to UI > Main Menu in the Makinom editor and change the following settings.
+Navigate to UI > Start Menu in the Makinom editor and change the following settings.

 And that’s it.
 Don’t forget to save the changes you did in the Makinom editor via the Save Settings button at the bottom.

-The schematic will now automatically be used when starting a new game via the main menu or when using a game starter for quick game testing directly in a scene.
+The schematic will now automatically be used when starting a new game via the start menu or when using a game starter for quick game testing directly in a scene.

 You can also use a Combatant Group instead of joining a combatant in the schematic.
 With this setup, you don’t need a Join Group node in the schematic.